 So, what’s to be done?
 Should Mount Rushmore be dynamited?

 First, before moving on, I want to clear something up: the removal of monuments and statues is not erasing history.
 That notion is absurd to the point of idiotic.
 If you can’t teach your children about the Civil War unless there is a statue of Jefferson Davis standing in Richmond, VA, you shouldn’t be allowed to homeschool your kids.
 Harsh, but true.

 Look, and after asking you to read over 2,000 words, my answer is that I don’t know what’s to be done.
 That’s not my point, nor is it what I want readers to takeaway.
 I don’t think that I’m qualified to have a definitive opinion on what, if anything, should be done with Mount Rushmore.
-What I’ve concluded is that whatever opinions I have should also be informed by the voices from those for whom the granite monument is hurtful.
+What I’ve concluded is that whatever opinions I have should also be informed by and greatly weighted towards the voices from those for whom the granite monument is hurtful.
 I’ve concluded that for me to simply dismiss the conversation as “too far” is wrong because it reflects an unbiblical ethic of detachment from other image bearers, which, consequently, perpetuates the silencing of minority voices for the sake of my own comfort and desires.

 William Bradford, History of Plymouth (Roslyn, NY: Classics Club, 1948), 180.